 Do you need more than one lens for baby photography?
 Yes.

 We’d recommend at least 2 particular lenses but professionals can go up to 4-5 lenses!
 If you are a bit of a gear hoarder, factor this into your setup time and carry all that extra weight around.
 After your first few shoots, you’ll start to realise which lens(es) you use the most and give the best results.

 The two lenses we’d recommend for newborn photography are a macro lens and a fast zoom that covers 50-85mm (on full-frame.
 Adjust this if you’re shooting on a cropped sensor camera).

-A macro lens is essential for newborn photography.
+A macro is essential for newborn photography.
 This is the lens that will allow you to capture all of those teeny tiny details that are so important in newborn photography.
 Little shots of the eyelashes, fingertips, pouty lips – they’re all so important to tell the story of your newborn.

-Marco lenses come in a range of fixed focal lengths.
+Macro lenses come in a range of fixed focal lengths.
 We’d recommend using between 60-100mm.
 A macro lens will give you sharpness and details that you really can’t capture with other lenses.

 Given that you may be limited to space in some clients’ homes you can’t expect 2 prime lenses to give your flexibility.
 Instead, a fast zoom that stops open to F/2.8 is really helpful to capture full-length shots and images when the family gets involved too.

 You probably won’t be in charge of buying outfits for your newborn photoshoot – leave that up to the parents, but you can make suggestions.
-Mommy and me outfits are cute ideas when the family gets involved but initially, newborn photography outfits should be kept fairly simple.
+Mommy and me outfits are cute ideas when the family gets involved but initially newborn photography outfits should be kept fairly simple.